 U.S. History: 20th century US; environmental history; history of capitalism; digital history

 Jason A. Heppler is a historian and the senior developer at the Roy Rosenzweig Center for History and New Media (RRCHNM).
 He earned his PhD in History from the University of Nebraska-Lincoln specializing in the North American West, with particular interests in urban history, politics and political culture, and environmental and climate history.
-His second book, tentatively titled The Nature of the Valley: Silicon Valley and the Transformation of Environmental Politics and under contract with the University of Oklahoma Press, explores the postwar growth of the cities of Silicon Valley and the ways that their growth not only led to ecological disaster but introduced social inequality.
+His second book, Silicon Valley and the Environmental Inequalities of High-Tech Urbanism (University of Oklahoma Press, 2024), explores the postwar growth of the cities of Silicon Valley and the ways that their growth not only led to ecological disaster but introduced social inequality.
 He re-imagines the Silicon Valley’s history not just as symbol of post-industrialism, but as an illustrative of the consequences of the post-war period’s uneven suburban growth in shaping 20th century environmental politics, concerns over social justice, and ideas of sustainability.

 Ph.D, History, University of Nebraska-Lincoln (2016)